Tiva Lab ASM 01: Getting Started with ARM Assembly Language Programming

 One advantage of assembly language programming has to do with its use in increasing the running speed of programs.
 Should an algorithm be optimally complex, we can choose to write instructions using assembly language in order to achieve faster execution times.

 Assembly language is not without its disadvantages.
-It is not portable, meaning an application written for an PC would not run on an ARM devices.
-In addition, a program in assembly language is more difficult to write and takes more time than a program written in C or other high-level language.
+It is not portable, meaning an application written for a PC would not run on ARM devices.
+In addition, a program in assembly language is more difficult to write and takes more time than a program written in C or another high-level language.

 Assembly is still using for some key tasks, e.g.